 Bridge the gap between technical and business side stakeholders

 The CSF comes out of a risk-based approach, which executives understand very well.
 This approach enables an integrated risk management approach to cybersecurity management aligned with business goals.
 The result is better communication and decision-making throughout your organization.
 Security budgets will be better justified and allocated.
-Adoption also fosters a shared security vocabulary for both business and technical stakeholders, which in turn facilitates improved communication throughout the organization from practitioners to the Board and CEO.
+Adoption develops a common language for both business and technical stakeholders to share, which in turn facilitates improved communication throughout the organization from practitioners to the Board and CEO.

 Flexibility and adaptability of the Framework

 The CSF is by far the most flexible framework given its risk-based, outcomes-driven approach.
-Successfully adopted by many industries, from sizeable critical infrastructure firms in energy, transportation, and finance, to small and medium-sized enterprises.
+Successfully adopted by many industries, from sizable critical infrastructure firms in energy, transportation, and finance, to small and medium-sized enterprises.
 Being a voluntary framework, it is highly customizable.
-The Core Functions are intuitive and collectively with the Implementation Tiers, and Profiles make for an easy to grasp blueprint that speeds adoption and provides ongoing guidance.
+The Core Functions are intuitive and collectively with the Implementation Tiers, and Profiles make for an easy-to-grasp blueprint that speeds adoption and provides ongoing guidance.

 Built for future regulation and compliance requirements

 Organizations that implement the Framework are in a much better position as regulations and laws change, and new ones emerge.
-New regulations like NYDFS 23 NYCR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
-This trend impacts private industry and not just in critical infrastructure.
+New regulations like NYDFS 23 NYCRR 500 and the insurance industry’s Model Law use the CSF as a foundation for their compliance standards guidelines.
+This trend impacts private industries beyond critical infrastructure.
 The compliance bar is rising, and that trend is likely to continue for all industries.

 The great concern for many CISOs and security leaders is the rise in compliance requirements across industries and geographies.
-The NIST CSF is the most reliable foundation for building and iterating a cybersecurity program to prepare for new and updates to existing standards and regulations.
+The NIST CSF is the most reliable security measure for building and iterating a cybersecurity program to prepare for new and updates to existing standards and regulations.

 A Cornerstone for a Forward-Thinking Cybersecurity Program